resend/resend-ruby/README.md

 config.action_mailer.delivery_method = :resend
 ```

-Create or update your mailer initializer file with your Resend API Key.
+Create or update your mailer initializer file and replace the placeholder with your Resend API Key.

 ```rb
 # /app/initializers/mailer.rb